drkhrse/drkhrse_RP5_KLWP_Theme/README.md

 Put the included files into your /kustom folder on you device.

-Set the SDPath Global Variable to your SD card path `SDPath = /storage/####-####`
+Set the SDPath Global Variable to your SD card path for the SD Card space statistics.
+`SDPath = /storage/####-####`

 I utilized the Sofia Sans Semi Condensed in the theme.
 Download the ttf files and put into the /kustom/fonts folder